Court of Appeal of Tanzania

 Applicant failed to account for each day of delay; extension of time refused and costs awarded to respondent.

-Civil procedure — Extension of time under rule 45A(1)(c) — Duty to account for each day of delay — Affidavit must state when judgment/copies were supplied — Virtual proceedings do not excuse failure to aver material facts.
+• Civil procedure — extension of time — duty to account for each day of delay — Virtual proceedings do not excuse failure to aver material facts

 7 December 2022